-Large numbers of young people in London travel outside of their resident borough to learn.
-London's boroughs will need to receive timely information to be able to effectively assist and support their residents who leave out-of-borough provision to re-engage as well as for those who study in borough
+As large numbers of young people in London travel outside of their resident borough to learn, London's boroughs will need to receive timely information to be able to effectively assist and support their residents leaving out-of-borough provision to re-engage.

-London Councils has implemented a simple process to make it easy for institutions to send leaver information to their home borough and then for that information to be quickly and easily shared with the boroughs in which those young people live.
+London Councils has developed a simple process to make it easy for institutions to send leaver information to their home borough and then for that information to be quickly and easily shared with the boroughs in which those young people live.